buffup/web-sdk-react-integration-example/README.md

 # Getting started

-You will want to update the script src and replace `clientName` with the one provided in `public/index.html` & update the `clientName` & `streamId` variables in `App.tsx`
+The script src has to be updated.
+Find and replace `clientName` in `public/index.html` with the one provided by us and update the `clientName` & `streamId` variables in `App.tsx`

 # Getting Started with Create React App